liquidinstruments/moku-examples/docs/moku-cli.md

 Moku CLI (`mokucli`) is a command line utility to quickly access various features of the Moku hardware.

-The latest packages are available to download from, [Software & Packages](https://www.liquidinstruments.com/resources/software/)
+Latest packages are available to download from, [Software & Packages](https://www.liquidinstruments.com/resources/software/).
+The installation wizard will configure everything needed to launch the CLI successfully.

-While the installation wizard configures everything required to launch the CLI successfully, in a few cases, customers are required to manually add an environment variable or update the $PATH variable based on the operating system.
-Setting `MOKU_CLI_PATH` with the absolute path to the installed CLI as an environment variable should fix such issues.
+Linux users can either create a symbolic link in the `/usr/local/bin` directory or set `MOKU_CLI_PATH` environment variable to the absolute path of `mokucli`.

-:::tip
+:::warning
-Moku CLI is evolving and is subject to change, it is recommended to always install the latest package.
+Moku CLI is evolving and is subject to change.
 :::

 **Usage**: